jjmartegarcia/machinelearning/README.md

 ## Contributing

 We welcome contributions from the community to improve and expand the machine learning practical course.

-If you have any suggestions, bug reports, or would like to add additional resources, please feel free to open an issue or submit a pull request.
+If you would like to add additional resources, please feel free to submit a pull request.

+Please use the same format for the Jupyter Notebook guided excercises with lots of comments and explanations, including tutorials, so that they can be easily read and understood.

 ## Feedback

 We hope you find this practical course enjoyable and valuable for your machine learning journey.

-If you have any questions, feedback, or need further assistance, please don't hesitate to reach out to us.
+If you have any questions, additional requests for the backlog, feedback, or need further assistance, please don't hesitate to reach out to us.

 ## Notes